Case Studies

 Construction Vibration Study

-HGC Engineering was initially retained by the design team to prepare preliminary construction vibration studies required by City of Toronto By-law number 514-2008 for the various TBM launch and access shafts, then for the twelve Wet Weather Flow connection shafts which will each connect one or more existing sewers to the Coxwell Bypass Tunnel, and then finally for the Integrated Pumping Station (IPS) project at Ashbridges Bay Wastewater Treatment Plant.
+HGC was initially retained by the design team to prepare preliminary construction vibration studies required by City of Toronto By-law number 514-2008 for the various TBM launch and access shafts, then for the twelve Wet Weather Flow connection shafts which will each connect one or more existing sewers to the Coxwell Bypass Tunnel, and then finally for the Integrated Pumping Station (IPS) project at Ashbridges Bay Wastewater Treatment Plant.

 The studies each involved the prediction of construction-related vibration for each shaft construction project, as well as for tunneling.
 In cases where there were nearby offsite buildings, a vibration monitoring plan was developed.